DO YOU HAVE A BROCHURE?

 IS TREE CLIMBING SAFE?

-In almost 30 years as an organized activity, and with more than 350,000 climbs conducted worldwide, no GOTC safety guidelines-following tree climber has ever been seriously injured.
-Prior to climbing, the tree's setting, root system, bark, trunk, structure, and crown are appraised to assess overall health and appropriateness for climbing activity.
+In over 35 years as an organized activity, and with more than 500,000 climbs conducted worldwide, we are not aware of any GOTC safety guidelines-following tree climber being seriously injured.
+Prior to climbing, the tree’s setting, root system, bark, trunk, structure, and crown are appraised to assess overall health and appropriateness for climbing activity.
 Lines are placed only over live limbs that are overly sufficient to support climbing activity.
 Lines are weight-checked and bounce-tested prior to climbing.
-Tree Climbing Colorado uses only ANSI-compliant Ness recreational tree climbing saddles and professional arborist rope, along with buckeled Petzl Elios-class helmets.
+Tree Climbing Colorado uses only ANSI-compliant Ness recreational tree climbing saddles and professional arborist rope, along with buckeled, Petzl Elios-class or similar helmets.
 (Rock climbing saddles and rope do not meet our safety protocols, and are not used.)
 All equipment is inspected before and after each climbing session.
 Tree Climbing Colorado follows all GOTC safety standards and protocols for climbing events.
 By using proper techniques and equipment, and by following all safety procedures, the risk of being off the ground is minimized.

 WHAT EFFECT DOES TREE CLIMBING HAVE ON THE TREES?